 - Tlamani: One captive warriors.
 Received an undecorated obsidian-edged club and shield, two distinctive capes and a bright red loincloth.

 - Cuextecatl: Two captive warriors.
 This rank enabled the warrior to wear the distinguishing black and red suit called a tlahuiztli, sandals and a conical hat.

 - Papalotl: Three captive warriors.
 Papalotl (butterfly) were awarded with a butterfly banner to wear on his back, conferring special honor.

 - Cuauhocelotl: Four or more captive warriors.
-These Aztec warriors reached the high rank of Eagle and Jaguar knights.
+The Aztec warrior that would reach this rank, achieved the ranks of Eagle and Jaguar knights.